builder555/PineSAM/docs/about.md

 ## :material-file-edit-outline: Improve Documents

 If the documents are lacking or there is a typo, consider improving it or open an issue ticket if you are not comfortable digging into a full Github Pull Request.
+Translating PineSAM into different languages is another way to help.

 ## :material-eye-refresh-outline: Review Code

+Make suggestions that improve code, error handling, and algorithms.
 Participate in code review of pull requests and direct commits.
-Make suggestions that improve code, error handling, and algorithms.

 ## :material-source-pull: Pull Requests

 Code contributions are welcome.
-Just fork the code and submit one or more well commented and clean commits to the repository.
+Just fork the code and submit well commented and clean commits to the repository.
 Perform a pull pequests (pr) to the **/dev** branch.
 Check out some of the open issue tickets or propose new features.
 If there is no existing ticket related to the PR, then create a ticket outlining what issues are being addressed.
 <br><br>

 ---